GerritCodeReview/plugins_code-owners/resources/Documentation/setup-guide.md

 code owner config file).
 In this case changes for these files cannot be code owner approved and hence cannot be submitted.

-To avoid that this leads to unsubmittable changes it is recommended to configure code owner overrides and/or fallback code owners.
+To avoid that this leads to unsubmittable changes, it is recommended to configure code owner overrides and/or fallback code owners.

 #### <a id="configureCodeOwnerOverrides">Configure code owner overrides

-It's possible to configure code owner overrides that allow privileged users to override code owner approvals.
+It's possible to configure [code owner overrides](user-guide.html#codeOwnerOverride) that allow privileged users to override code owner approvals.
 This means they can approve changes without being a code owner.